viklund/FEGA-onboarding/CONTRIBUTING.md

  - Anyone interested in improving onboarding materials for establishing a FEGA node

 **What *isn't* in this document?**
-- Training materials for using FEGA services (e.g. data discovery, data submission, data access). **TBD where this can be found**
+- Training materials for using FEGA services (e.g. data discovery, data submission, data access).
+(Coming soon!)
 - Onboarding materials for establishing a FEGA node.
-This information can be found here **Link to README of this repo**.
+This information can be found [here](https://ega-archive.github.io/FEGA-onboarding/).

 ## Requesting changes to FEGA onboarding materials